Providing technologically advanced telecommunications services to our communities

 More things to look for:

 • Consider if you know the source of the email before opening it or clicking on any links in it.
 Just because a friend sends you a link, it still may not be safe.
 Your friend’s computer could be infected with a virus, or they may not realize it is from a risky source.
-You have to consider each email and if you get any Red Flags.
+You still have to consider each email and if you get any Red Flags.

 • Don’t click on an attachment unless you are sure it is safe.